-6.0 IMPACT IDEOLOGIES THAT HAS SHAPED ITS HISTORY
+IMPACT IDEOLOGIES THAT HAS SHAPED ITS

+HISTORY

-Every Organisation is driven by ideals and this is true for IMPACT.
-As we look into the past, the movement was driven by ideals, very lofty ideals and ambitions.
-These ideals embraced by the movement were not standard-copy and paste kind of ideals, No!
+Every Organisation is driven by ideals and this is also true for IMPACT.
+When we look into the past, the movement has been driven by very lofty and ambitious ideals.
+The ideals embraced by the movement were not common ideas copied from other groups.!
 They were ideas that most of the founding and early missionaries believed in, and to a large extent internalised and domesticated to the movement.
-Some of the ideals came in form of adage, others inform of lifestyle and many more.
-The following were such ideals:
+Some of the ideals came in the form of adage, others inform of lifestyle and many more.
+With passing of age new members who share the ideals and similar beliefs have come to join the movement.
+Though members have changed with the passage of time but the ideals that have shaped the movement over time:

-- "Souls are Dying": Out of the concern for the dying souls, "the many going to Christ less graves" concept gave impetus to work hard, to exert energy, time and resources, and at times the young people risking their own lives for the salvation of others. - "It's not a sacrifice but a privilege": This ideal drove missionaries to give and not complain, to focus on the work of Christ and realise that none of us ever gave as much as God did in his son Jesus Christ.
-That no one suffered as much for the salvation of mortals as Christ did.
-This being the present reality, the missionaries were guided to think, behave and humble ourselves, regardless of whatever befell them in our personal lives or whilst on mission.
+"Souls are Dying": Out of the concern for the dying souls, "the many going to Christ less graves" concept gave impetus to work hard, to exert energy, time and resources, and at times the young people risking their own lives for the salvation of others.

+"It's not a sacrifice but a privilege": This ideal drove missionaries to give and not complain, to focus on the work of Christ and realise that none of us ever gave as much as God did in his son Jesus Christ.
+That no one suffers as much for the salvation of mortals as Christ did.
+This being the present reality, the missionaries are guided to think, behave and humble themselves, regardless of whatever befalls them in their personal lives or whilst on mission.
 This drove them to give and work without feeling entitled, but as a way of thankfully paying back to God a debt that they can truly never pay for what Christ did for them on the cross of Calvary.

 - Served to save: A sense of responsibility rested upon the missionaries to realize that we are indebted to preach the gospel immediately it was received.
-This is because they realized that they had received the gospel not because they were special, but so that once having drunk from the fountain of life, they have the responsibility to become springs of life from whence the gospel would flow to the world. - Sense of Urgency: The missionaries realizing they are living in the end time were they stand at the verge of time and eternity, and at the threshold of the crisis of all the ages.
-As such, in the little time left to share the gospel, they are a generation of missionaries with grave and time bound responsibility compared to any other era, and are to preach the gospel with urgency and power, unlike any other generation. - Study of the Word: IMPACT believes the bible is the epistemological foundation of all the beliefs and bedrock of our faith.
-Our action, behavior and philosophies, as well as methodologies of how missions are to be done, should be aligned to scripture.
-This extent of our alignment to scripture will determine our success or failure in mission and personal lives.
-The product we sale to the world is the word of God, and thus should be understood and rightly divided and proclaimed with power to the world.
-We are guaranteed the Word of God will accomplish the purpose for which it is sent, and will not return void.
+This is because they realized that they had received the gospel not because they were special, but so that once having drunk from the fountain of life, they have the responsibility to become springs of life from whence the gospel would flow to the world. - Sense of Urgency: The missionaries realize they are living in the end time where to stand at the verge of time and eternity, and at the threshold of the crisis of all the ages.
+As such, in the little time left to share the gospel, they are a generation of missionaries with little time and bound responsibility compared to any Hence other era. they are to preach the gospel with urgency and power, unlike any other generation.